schneiti/searouter-osm/README.md

 implement a routing application for travels on the sea using a grid graph.
 For routing, different speed-up techniques should be implemented and tested that perform better than Dijkstra's algorithm.
 This particular project focuses hereby on ALT algorithms and their evaluation.

-**To understand the implementations of the routing algorithms and custom details like different landmark distribution strategies, it is emphasized to have a look at [Sea-Routing.md](./Sea-Routing.md) where this gets explained.**
+**To understand the implementations of the routing algorithms and custom details like different landmark distribution strategies, you are encouraged to have a look at [Sea-Routing.md](./Sea-Routing.md) where this gets explained.**

 If you are interested in how the routing algorithms compare, an analysis based on time measurements can be found in [Results.md](./Results.md).